xhcnb/pixel_keyboard_backlight_driver/README.markdown

 * Google Chromebook Pixel laptop with Linux installed.
 * Build toolchains.

+##Know issue
+If we register the keyboard backlight device as `backlight` to Linux system, Gnome will be confused with LCD backlight and Keyboard backlight, In system setting panel, display brightness adjust will be operated on Keyboard Backlight.
+So, we register it as `leds` devices to system to make Gnome happy.

 ##How to install

-clone the code and build with:
+Clone the code

+if you want the keyboard backlight works like an `backlight` then edit `pixel_kb_backlight.c`

+	#ifdef KB_BACKLIGHT
+	#define DEVICE_NAME "chromeos-keyboard-backlight"
+	#else
+	#define DEVICE_NAME "chromeos-keyboard-leds"
+	#endif

+Change these you the driver will act as `backlight` or `leds`.

+Build with:

 	make

-You will get two drivers:
+You will get 3 drivers:
 	chromeos_keyboard_bl.ko  	#backlight class driver
+	chromeos-keyboard-leds.ko   #leds class driver
 	pixel_kb_backlight.ko		#keyboard backlight device driver

 Now, you can load the drivers:

+if you choose `backlight`

 	sudo insmod chromeos_keyboard_bl.ko
 	sudo insmod pixel_kb_backlight.ko

+if you choose `leds`

+	sudo insmod chromeos-keyboard-leds.ko
+	sudo insmod pixel_kb_backlight.ko

 OK, check whether the drivers load succsefully:

+if you choose `backlight`

 	ls /sys/class/backlight

+if you choose `leds`

+	ls /sys/class/leds

-If you can see `keyboard_backlight` from `ls` output, It works!
+If you can see `keyboard_backlight` or `chromeos::kbd_backlight` from `ls` output, It works!

 ###How to use
-I have put a helper shell script to adjust the backlight level
+I have put a helper shell script to adjust the backlight level **You need edit the script if you choose `backlight`, to use the correct path**

 	# turn on the backlight
 	sudo ./keyboard_brightness.sh on